 The uniform of the Red Hungarian Hussars is described in both the Osprey and AST books.

 As the war went on, the Internationalist units started to fade.
 The pool of recruits was gone, many deserted in order to return to their homeland, especially if anywhere on the Western fronts.
 As the Red Army improved they lost their relative importance.
 There were only 15,000 to 18,000 registered in May 1919, most of whom would have been in the Latvian and Estonian divisions.

 It can be hard to track them in the late war, as they tended to be merged into the regular army and be given standard numbers.
 The Soviets also started to dilute them with other nationalities, as they distrusted any separatist tendency.
 I suspect the Chinese and Koreans probably stayed the most separate, and the best.

 A document listing all the "International" units for September 1920 only gives 5,000 men.
-While this is almost certainly not complete and excludes the Latvians and quite likely Chinese and Koreans, it does suggest that such units were no longer a major component of the Red Army.
+While this is almost certainly not complete and excludes the Latvians, it does suggest that such units were no longer a major component of the Red Army.
 Noticeably they are mainly in the East.

 The early war was the period when International units were a large portion of the Red Army, particularly in the Urals and Siberia.
 A small unit can be justified on almost any front at the time.
 They would generally be one of the best units in the Red Army.

 Later war international units don't seem to have had quite the same elan of earlier ones, and were mostly included just as normal companies and battalions of the Red Army.

 M.S.
 Kamensky.
 "The participation of the Chinese in the Urals Civil War: facts and memories"